Contribution of task-irrelevant stimuli to drift of neural representations: Similarity Matching

 where $\bm{N}_F = \bm{K}^{\mu,\nu}\Ft_{\perp}$, and terms of $\mathcal{O}(\rho^2)$ and higher order are ignored.
 The non-orthogonal projection (which we denote by $\text{proj}^*$) onto the tangent space can be derived by calculating the corresponding $\pi_t$ from Eq.~\ref{alphasSM}, to have:

 This form is very similar to Oja's case (see Eq. \ref{OjaTproj}).
-Thus, the pairwise diffusion can be derived by summing up the average of the squared term above over all directions of the $\bm{n}_k$ and weight them by the corresponding fluctuation covariance in that direction.
+Thus, the pairwise diffusion can be derived by summing up the average of the squared term above over all directions of the $\bm{n}_k$ and weighting each contribution by the corresponding fluctuation covariance in that direction.
 This yields:

 \sectiondivider